gitrdm/madios/REFORM_PLAN.md

 ### Phase 1 Status (2025-06-25)
 - All regression and output comparison tests pass with the new PCFG probability output format.
 - Baseline is set and documented; all future work will use this as the reference for regression.
+- Logging, baseline, and traceability infrastructure are complete; all staged code and logs are committed and pushed (2025-06-25).
+- Fine-grained trace logging will continue during the refactor phase.
 - Documentation, scripts, and test suite are aligned with the new output format.

 ---